-Samsung heir faces possible arrest on corruption charges
+Judge rejects arrest warrant for Samsung heir

-The heir to the Samsung business empire is set to find out whether he will be arrested on corruption charges linked to a huge political scandal that has rattled South Korea.
+A South Korean judge has rejected prosecutors' request to have the heir to the Samsung business empire arrested.

-Prosecutors are accusing Lee Jae-yong, Samsung's de facto leader, of paying tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on a key part of the giant conglomerate.
+Lee Jae-yong, Samsung's de facto leader, remains a suspect in the investigation into a huge political corruption scandal that has rocked South Korea.

-Lee, who's also known as Jay Y. Lee, arrived for a court hearing in Seoul on Wednesday morning at which a judge will decide whether to issue a warrant for his arrest on charges of bribery, embezzlement and perjury.
+Prosecutors are accusing him of bribery, embezzlement and perjury.
+They say Lee, who's also known as Jay Y. Lee, paid tens of millions of dollars to win government support for a controversial merger that helped tighten his grip on a key part of the giant conglomerate.

-The hearing is expected to go on for hours.
-A court official told CNN it's possible the decision may not be announced until Thursday local time.
+After hearing arguments from both sides on Wednesday, Seoul Central District Court Judge Cho Eui-yeon said early Thursday he was turning down the request to have Lee detained.

 Related: South Korea's long history of light sentences for business leaders